Tuition Refund Insurance

 The University does not assume responsibility for damage or loss of any personal property during the school year or vacation periods and does not allow storage in any residence facility other than in a student room.
 Any theft or damage should be covered by the parents' homeowners or renter's insurance policy.
 Please check to see if you have suitable coverage in the event of a loss.
 If there is not suitable coverage, please know that the University offers supplemental personal property insurance through National Student Services Inc.

 The Student Personal Property Insurance plan offers varying amounts of coverage and deductibles for an annual premium.
-Click here for more information on the plan.
+Click here for more information.
 Please know that the University will not tolerate the theft of personal or University property at any time.